Communist Party of Nepal (Unified Marxist–Leninist): Revival (2021-2025)

-Opposition and splits, 2021–2022

 On 25 August 2021, former prime ministers Madhav Kumar Nepal and Jhala Nath Khanal split from the party along with 55 members of the Central Committee, 25 members of the House of Representatives and seven members of the National Assembly and formed the CPN (Unified Socialist).
+Other leaders also broke away from the party, with Hridayesh Tripathi forming the People's Progressive Party and former vice-chairman Bamdev Gautam forming the CPN (Unity National Campaign).
 Following the split, the party lost its majority in Bagmati and Province 1 and Shakya and Acharya resigned following which the party was in opposition in all seven provinces.

-The 10th National Convention of the party was held in Chitwan between 26 and 29 November 2021.
-The convention reelected KP Sharma Oli as the party chair.
-Hridayesh Tripathi who had been elected to the House of Representatives from the CPN (UML) formed a separate party, the People's Progressive Party in December 2021.
-Bamdev Gautam who served as the senior vice-chairman left the party in September 2021 and in June 2022 announced the formation of CPN (Unity National Campaign).
+The 10th National Convention of the party was held in Chitwan between 26 and 29 November 2021 with K.P.
+Sharma Oli being reelected as the party chair.

-In the 2022 local elections, 11,929 councillors were elected from the party including 206 mayors and rural chairs.
+In the 2022 local elections, 11,929 councillors were elected from the party, including 206 mayors and rural chairs.
 The party lost their mayoral seats in Kathmandu and Pokhara and failed to win the mayoral elections in any of the six metropolitan cities in the country.

-2nd Federal Parliament (2022–present)

-The party formed electoral pacts with People's Socialist Party, Rastriya Prajatantra Party and other minor parties to contest the 2022 general and provincial elections.
-Former deputy prime minister and Rastriya Prajatantra Party Nepal chair Kamal Thapa also contested the election under the party's electoral symbol.
-Influential leaders and incumbent members of parliament including Bhim Rawal, Ghanashyam Bhusal and Ram Bir Manandhar were denied tickets from the party.
-Bhusal and Manandhar later filed their candidacy as independents.
-Leaders associated with former MP Prabhu Sah who had joined the party from CPN (Maoist Centre) in 2021 also decided to contest the election as independents following dissatisfaction with the electoral pact with People's Socialist Party in Madhesh.
-The three leaders were later supported by the Democratic Left Alliance during the elections.
+The party formed electoral pacts with the People's Socialist Party, Rastriya Prajatantra Party and other minor parties to contest the 2022 general and provincial elections.
+Former deputy prime minister and Rastriya Prajatantra Party Nepal chair, Kamal Thapa, also contested the election under the party's electoral symbol.
+At the 2022 general election, the party won 79 seats and became the second largest parliamentary party.

-The party won in 44 constituencies at the 2022 general election.
-The party got the most votes through proportional voting and won an additional 34 seats for a total of 78 seats to the House of Representatives making them the second largest parliamentary party.
 The party also emerged as the largest party in provincial assemblies in Province 1, Madhesh and Lumbini at the 2022 provincial elections.

-The party backed CPN (Maoist Centre) chairman Pushpa Kamal Dahal's bid to become prime minister and joined a coalition government under him on 26 December 2022.
-Bishnu Prasad Paudel joined the cabinet as deputy prime minister and Minister of Finance along with three other CPN (UML) MPs.
+The party backed CPN (Maoist Centre) chairman Pushpa Kamal Dahal's bid to become prime minister and joined a coalition government under him on 26 December 2022, with Bishnu Prasad Paudel joining the cabinet as deputy prime minister.
+However, the coalition lasted less than two months.
+In March 2024, the party again supported CPN (Maoist Centre)'s coalition before withdrawing support for the government in July later that year.
+Party chairman K.P.
+Sharma Oli was appointed as prime minister for the fourth time with the support of Nepali Congress on 15 July 2024.